Results (organization)

 Results is a US non-partisan citizens' advocacy organization founded in 1980.

 The organization aims to find long-term solutions to poverty by focusing on its root causes.
 It lobbies public officials, does research, and works with the media and the public to fight hunger and poverty.
-Results has 100 U.S. local chapters and works in six other countries.
+Results has 100 U.S. local chapters and has inspired the founding of Results organizations in four other countries, including Results Canada, Results UK, Results International Australia, and Results Japan.

 Founding

 Founded in 1980 by Sam Daley-Harris, Results facilitates citizen advocacy by recruiting and educating volunteer citizens to become the voice of the poor and lobby on global and domestic poverty issues.

 In the late 1970s, Daley-Harris read the report from Jimmy Carter's 1978 Presidential Commission on Hunger and decided to help build political will to address hunger.
 Daley-Harris identified two obstacles; people did not believe they had any influence and they lacked the structure needed to be effective.